The cost of an asset, including the cost to put it in

 requirements are subject to the same policies governing allowability as other costs under the approved budget.

-funding mechanisms: grants, cooperative agreements and contracts.
-A funding mechanism is the type of
+Extramural awards are divided into three types of financial assistance: grants, cooperative agreements and contracts.
+A mechanism is the type of

 mechanism NIH includes programs.
 Programs can be further refined by specific activity codes.